-Suppose banks call this stable coin the private digital euro (PDE).
+Suppose banks call this stablecoin the private digital euro (PDE).
 Each bank can issue PDEs by segregating the corresponding amount of euro reserves from its general reserve holdings.
-Segregation means putting reserves under the legal control of an independent fiudiciary charged to ensure that segregated reserves are always at least equal to issued PDEs.
+Segregation means putting reserves under the legal control of an independent fiduciary charged to ensure that segregated reserves are always at least equal in value to issued PDEs.
 PDE holders are contractually granted superiority claims on segregated reserves in case of bankruptcy and an instant convertibility of PDEs into cash or DE at any point in time, even if under insolvency procedures.
-Hence, PDEs would be similarly safe in terms of issuer risk.
+Hence, PDEs would be equally safe as the DE in terms of issuer risk.

 If clients request to convert cash or deposits into PDEs, each bank can issue the corresponding PDEs and credit them to a PDE payment account (PDEPA) created in complete analogy to DEPAs.
-Waterfall and reverse waterfall functionalities between the client's PDEPA and his NDEPA can also be established - although, as we will see, there is no need for these features.
+Waterfall and reverse waterfall functionalities between the client's PDEPA and his NDEPA can also be established.
+But since there are no holding limits on PDEs, a waterfall functionality is actually not necessary.